 So, why is pruning plum trees worth the time?
-Basically, neglected trees will be smaller and bear less fruit than a pruned plum tree, but here are four main reasons to prune a plum tree:
+Neglected trees will be smaller and bear less fruit than a pruned plum tree, but here are four main reasons to prune a plum tree:

 - To create a manageable shape that is open to sunlight penetration and air circulation.
 Nobody wants to fight their plum tree just to prune it.

 - To develop a strong framework of scaffold branches that won’t break under fruit load.

 - To remove diseased branches or damaged wood.

-- To encourage optimal fruit production of high-quality plums through the stimulation of strong and healthy new growth.
+- To encourage optimal fruit production of high-quality plums by stimulating strong and healthy new growth.

 Everything You Need to Prune a Plum Tree

 Before you prune a plum tree, gather the equipment you need for the job.
-You can reuse all these products to prune other types of fruit trees, so invest in quality pruning tools that will last.
+You can reuse all these products to prune other fruit trees, so invest in quality pruning tools that will last.

 Here’s the equipment you need to prune a plum tree, along with my suggestion of where to buy it:

 - Pruning shears: hand shears for soft shoots, water sprouts, twigs, and foliage.